 How well does the HyperX Cloud Alpha Wireless block noise?

 The HyperX Cloud Alpha Wireless offers pretty good performance, though not exceptional for a pair of over-ear headphones.
-There’s no active noise cancelling feature with the HyperX Cloud Alpha Wireless, so what blocking of outside noise you get comes from passive isolation.
+There’s no active noise canceling feature with the HyperX Cloud Alpha Wireless, so what blocking of outside noise you get comes from passive isolation.
 You’re not going to miss doorbells or people talking to you at moderate volumes, but you probably also won’t be troubled by the whirr of a fridge or the blaring of a TV down the hall.

 How does the HyperX Cloud Alpha Wireless sound?